microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

+---
+page_type: sample
+urlFragment: serial-uart
+languages:
+  - csharp
+products:
+  - Windows 10
+  - Windows IoT
+  - Windows 10 IoT Enterprise
+description: Communicate between a PC and a Windows 10 IoT Enterprise device over a serial interface.
+---

 # Serial UART

-We'll create a simple app that allows communication between a desktop and an IoT device over a serial interface.
+We'll create a simple app that allows communication between a PC and an IoT device over a serial interface.

 ### Load the project in Visual Studio